 Are you ready for GDPR?

-In my previous blog New Data Protection Regulation is upon us, I wrote about the start of the implementation process of the new General Data Protection Regulation (GDPR).
+In a previous blog New Data Protection Regulation is upon us, I wrote about the start of the implementation process of the new General Data Protection Regulation (GDPR).
 At that stage, it was still very much early days, and since then there have been a number of developments and with the deadline for compliance now in sight, this blog outlines some of the requirements that businesses should be aware of.

 Previously, any liability for any data breaches fell with the owners of that data (the data controllers).
 However, the GDPR imposes far more rigorous obligations on data processors, and more importantly will impose liability on them for non-compliance.